FISA court delays deadline for DOJ's proposed reforms amid coronavirus

 Inspector General Michael Horowitz’s nearly 500-page report was also sharply critical at times of the FBI’s handling of the case, including failing to share information.

-Earlier this month, Boasberg also largely approved revisions that the FBI said it would make to its process for seeking wiretaps – in reaction to Horowitz's report.
+Earlier this month, Boasberg largely approved revisions that the FBI said it would make to its process for seeking wiretaps – in reaction to Horowitz's report.

 Among the problems, Boasberg noted, were that the FBI had "omitted or mischaracterized" various "information bearing on [former British spy Christopher] Steele's personal credibility and professional judgment."